Eduardoc1356/TikView-V1/README.md

 # TikView-V1
-This is a very powerful tool since it give view for tiktok,which is cool and all
+This is a very powerful tool since it give view for tiktok, This give 5k Views in 10 minutes and so on.....

 # Q&A
 Q: What devices can I use to run this program???